JakeChampion/fetch/README.md

 })
 ```

-This option makes `fetch` behave similarly to XMLHttpRequest with regards to
+The "same-origin" value makes `fetch` behave similarly to XMLHttpRequest with
-cookies.
-Otherwise, cookies won't get sent, resulting in these requests not
+regards to cookies.
+Otherwise, cookies won't get sent, resulting in these
-preserving the authentication session.
+requests not preserving the authentication session.

-Use the `include` value to send cookies in a [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) request.
+For [CORS][] requests, use the "include" value to allow sending credentials to
+other domains:

 ```javascript
 fetch('https://example.com:1234/users', {